laanwj/laanwj.github.io/_posts/2016-09-09-blatsting-lp-transcript.md

 categories: [Reverse-engineering]
 ---

-[This showterm session](https://showterm.io/3837223140f380a948392) shows a transcript of a session controlling BLATSTING.
+*(this showed a terminal session from showterm.io of a session controlling BLATSTING, but the content is no longer available)*

-<iframe src="https://showterm.io/3837223140f380a948392" width="700" height="700"></iframe>

-(the site is not wide enough to embed the entire thing, so it's better to follow the link).

 - **At the left side** it shows the listening post output, this is what the operative controlling it would see.